petdance/bobby-tables/s/com_automation.md

 Dim rs As DAO.Recordset
 Set rs = qdf.OpenRecordset
 ```
 DAO also supports the use of named parameters.
-Any unreocgnized identifier in the SQL statement will be treated as a named parameter:
+Any unrecognized identifier in the SQL statement will be treated as a named parameter:
 ```vb
 ' Example in VBA -- action query; doesn't return results ' dbs refers to an instance of DAO.Database